Updated: Nov 9, 2021

-I often have people telling me that they are good at understanding written or spoken French, Spanish or English but really struggle replying and they wonder why.
+I often have people telling me that they are good at understanding written or spoken French, Spanish or German, but really struggle replying and they wonder why.
 I think there is a good explanation for this.

 Firstly, formulating a response requires much more than just putting a few sentences together.
 Putting the sentences together is the tip of the iceberg.
 For these to be intelligible, they have to make sense to the listener.
 This in turn means that the learner has to have understood what was said in the first place.
 Therefore, the language learner's brain is already in overdrive before they utter a single word.

 Also, learners often question whether they have correctly understood what was said to them.
 My advice here is to assume you have.
 And if you haven't, your response is not likely to trigger a world war, so don't worry about it too much.
 It's better to communicate something than to be turned to stone by self-doubt.
 Or, take a step back and check you have understood.
 It's very easy to ask someone to repeat or rephrase something; we do it all the time in our own language in noisy environments and no-one thinks anything of it.

 Furthermore, it may be that the person you are talking to does not require a complete answer from you - they may be looking at you simply for a signal to show that you are following (to a greater or lesser degree) what they are saying.
 It is very hard for a speaker to continue if he or she does not know whether the listener is engaged.
 So, in this case, you just need a couple of set phrases such as 'ah bon', 'bien sûr', 'ah sí' or 'claro'.
 The speaker is then reassured that you are not stuck in the quicksand of their language and they'll carry on speaking (which gives you a reprieve!)
 The good news is that there is every possibility that your mind will catch up with the general flow of the conversation and you'll then be able to participate.